TIY-LR-FEE-2015-Fall/gitbook/week-8/day-3/index.md

     - Very high level
     - Does not care how things are accomplished
     - Examples:
-      * A user can see a list of pizzas
+      * A user can see a list of 6 pizzas on the home page
+        - Use raw template
+        - Use a model with an array
       * A user can click on "Login" and sees the login form
 - Mocking APIs and Data
   * Ember Mirage
+    - Installing: `ember install ember-cli-mirage@v0.2.0-beta.1`
     - Pretender routes
-- Components
+      * Allow us to define a custom server response based on input
-  * Integration Tests
+      * Examples:
-    - How does this piece of the app interact with a few pieces?
-    - Does not tell a full story
+        - A user can login with credentials `ryan@theironyard.com`:`password`
+        - A user sees and error message when trying to login with other credentials
+    - Mirage "Database"
+      * Allows us to build Ember friendly API mocks by just defining data
-    - Examples:
+      * Examples:
-      * A form gets filled out and captures input
-      * A form errors if the fields are not filled in
+        - Replace Pizzas with Ember Data